wp-plugins/shortpixel-image-optimiser/readme.txt

 * when quota is exceeded user can more easily increase it
 * extra warning regarding the number of thumbs available additionally to main images
 * improved counting of images
-* check if https works if not use http for communcations with the API
+* check if https works if not use http for communications with the API
 * better handling of error messages when API service cannot be contacted

 = 2.1.5 =